EinsteinToolkit/et2022uidaho/_lectures/26-Contributed8/index.md

 ---
 layout: default
 usemathjax: true
-title: "Contributed talk 8"
+title: "Contributed talk 9"
-author: TBA
+author: Chloe Richards
-institution: TBA
+institution: University of Illinois at Urbana-Champaign
-shortinst: TBA
+shortinst: UIUC
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"